Cimabue

 Cimabue (c.1240-1302)

-Cimabue, the nickname (Ox-head) given to Cenni di Peppi), was the major artist working in Florence at the end of the 13th-century.
-A contemporary of Dante (who describes him in The Divine Comedy, as the leading painter of the time), he is supposed to have taught Giotto di Bondone (1267-1337) and initiated the move from the static "unreal" style of Byzantine art to the more realistic modern idiom of Proto-Renaissance art, employing three-dimensional space, more natural-looking human forms and greater emotion.
+Cimabue, the nickname (Ox-head) given to Cenni di Peppi, was the major artist working in Florence at the end of the 13th-century.
+Associated with Gothic art, he was an important contributor to Pre-Renaissance Painting (c.1300-1400).
+A contemporary of Dante (who describes him in The Divine Comedy, as the leading painter of the time), he is supposed to have taught Giotto (1267-1337) and initiated the move from the static "unreal" style of Byzantine art to the realistic trecento idiom of Proto-Renaissance art, using three-dimensional space, more natural-looking human forms and greater emotion.

 Giorgio Vasari (1511-74), the Italian, writer, painter and architect - writing 300 years later - places an account of Cimabue at the very beginning of his "Lives of the Artists" (1550), stating that he gave "the first light to the art of painting".
 But little if any solid evidence remains to support this assertion.